 It's National Tabby Day!
 With over 80 percent of our domesticated feline companions being of the striped variety, it's no wonder that tabby cats get their very own day!
 So to celebrate these tiny house tigers and all their stripe-y, "tabbitude" glory, we've compiled a few interesting tabby cat facts, just a few tabby tidbits about these fluffy felines.

 Tabby cats come in all shapes, sizes, and colors.

-Tabby doesn't refer to a breed of cat, but rather the distinctive striped pattern.
+Contrary to popular belief, "tabby" doesn't refer to a breed of cat, but rather refers to the distinctive striped coat pattern.
 As such, a tabby cat can be any breed or color.

 Most orange tabby cats are males.

 The ratio is about 80 percent male to 20 percent female orange cats.

 And it's all thanks to genetics!
 A male orange tabby only needs the orange gene from their mother, whereas a female ginger needs the gene from the mother and father.